v17alya/Web3-MetaMask-Unity/Assets/Web3MetaMask/Samples/Minimal/Documentation/README.md

 ## Setup
 1) Import the sample (scene + template + scripts)
 - Recommended: Package Manager → MetaMask Unity → Samples → Import "Minimal"
-- Alternative: Double-click the Unity package in this sample’s root to import it into your project
+- Alternative: Double-click the Unity package in this sample's root to import it into your project

 2) Select the WebGL template in Project Settings
 - Open: Edit → Project Settings → Player → Resolution and Presentation